 The company would achieve a massive level of success, with roughly 1 out of every 5 bottles of tequila sold worldwide being Jose Cuervo.
 The business would remain in the family through the years, eventually ending up in 1966 being owned by a relative named Juan Beckmann Gallardo.
 In 1989, the family sold 45% of the business to a distribution company which would eventually be acquired by Diageo, the British spirits giant.
 Diageo continued to distribute Jose Cuervo tequila and were in talks to acquire the remainder of the business from the family until talks fell through in 2012.
 Rather than try to find another distribution company the Beckmann family decided to start their own distribution business called Proximo Spirits and handle the entire process from growing the agave through to stocking shelves on their own.

 Proximo Spirits also produces the Kraken Black Spiced Rum, as well as Stranahan’s Colorado Whiskey.
+They in turn are owned by Becle, the Mexican alcoholic beverage giant who is the largest producer of tequila in the world.

 The 1800 Tequila brand was formed as a subset of Jose Cuervo in 1975.
 Produced at the same facility and using the same materials as the famous Jose Cuervo tequila, this brand was designed to produce a superior sipping spirit for the higher end market.
 The 1800 date comes from the first year when oak barrels were first used to age tequila.